An Ensemble Method for Producing Word Representations focusing on the Greek Language: Proposed Model

+Thus, if \textit{D} is the set of correct word-context pairs, the probability functions of the two phases can be defined as follows:

-It is essential to note that in the second phase, the word \emph{p} is selected randomly between the words included in the window.
+It is essential to note here, that we selected our proposed CBOS architecture between 6 different implementations, based on accuracy performance in the Greek word analogy task (Section \ref{CBOS-alternatives}).
 Furthermore, the CBOS method includes every feature and tuning parameter proposed by \cite{Mikolov2013a,Mikolov2013,Bojanowski2017} as implemented in fastText Library (e.g. subword information, negative sampling).

-For example, consider the sentence \say{I am reading a paper about word embeddings} with a window of 2 words before and after the current word.
-The current word for the first phase of training is \say{paper} and the randomly selected word for the second phase prediction is \say{about}.
+As a working example, consider the sentence \emph{\say{I am reading a paper about word embeddings}} with a window of 2 words before and after the current word.
+The current word for the first phase of training is \say{paper} and the randomly selected word to predict in the second phase is \say{about}.
 In the first phase, \say{paper} will make four predictions, one for each word in the context window (\say{reading}, \say{a}, \say{about}, \say{word}).
 In the next phase, every word vector, except the one selected randomly (\say{about}) and the one used for training in the previous phase (\say{paper}), will be summed in a unique vector and will predict the word \say{about}.
 This example is illustrated in Figure \ref{fig:CBOS}.

 This simple step added to the training of each word seems vital for the improvement of the quality of word embeddings.
-The additional complexity by this step does not change the complexity class of the algorithm as it appears below in the execution times of the different models.
+The additional complexity by this step does not change the complexity class of the algorithm as it appears below (Table \ref{table:tbl2}) in the execution times of the different models.

+As shown, the CBOS model has a few more iterations on the training data than Skip-gram and CBOW models due to the second phase of training.
+In order to have a fair comparison between the different models in Section \ref{ExperimentalResults}, CBOW and Skip-gram models were also trained with double the epoch size (10 instead of 5).